Feez/PredDoc/README.md

 Notable parameters:
 - `[optional] ValidTarget function` -> filter for targets you want to consider, formatted as `ValidTarget(unit) -> boolean`.
 - `[optional] ValidPred function` -> filter for prediction results you want to consider, formatted as `ValidPred(unit, pred) -> boolean`.
 - `[optional] DreamTS mode` -> Any of the TS modes `{"Less Cast Priority", "Less Cast", "Closest To Hero", "Closest To Mouse", "Hybrid [1.0]"}` or a custom one.
-I chose `"Hybrid [1.0]"` because it is a good mix of choosing closest target and the best target from `Less Cast Priority` which is good for crowd-control spells. `Less Cast Priority` is the default for this parameter.
+I chose `"Hybrid [1.0]"` because it is a good mix of choosing closest target and the best target from `Less Cast Priority` which is good *for crowd-control spells*. `Less Cast Priority` is the default for this parameter.

 At this point, the variable `q_targets` is going to simply be a list of valid targets the target selector found (in order from best to worst).
 This **does not** mean the first target in the list is one that has a valid prediction, however.
 The point of that is to allow you to choose whether or not you would like to wait for a valid prediction to be found on the best target, or cast at the first best possible target right away.